sajid1545/Nikah-photography_client/README.md

 9. react-helmet-async --> to make the page title dynamic and different for every pages
 10. react-photo-view --> to preview an image
 11. AOS LIBRARY --> for animation
+12. react-scroll-to-top ---> scroll to the top of the page

 #